stuycs-gh-classrooms/nxtm-p00-pd10-gulf-of-canada/README.md

 ### Simulation 4: Centripetal force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Create a fixed orb at the center of the screen with its gravity active.
-Create new orbs off the screen with set intial velocities.
-As they
+Create a fixed orb connected to an orb.
+When the orb is not moving, the string should be at its minimum length.
+As velocity is added tangentially to the string, the orb will revolve around the fixed orb and the string should extend until it reaches its maximum length

 ---

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Building onto simulation 4 but now there can be "asteroids" that collide with planets with drag also being active.
+Building onto simulation 4 but now there can be "asteroids" that collide with planets with drag also being activ